TimSkripnikov/Game-Of-Life/README.md

 The Game of Life is a zero-player game where cells on a grid evolve based on a set of simple rules.
 Despite its simplicity, it can generate complex and fascinating patterns.

+This project serves as a practical exercise in algorithm design, grid-based state management, and simulation systems.
+It helps develop skills applicable to game development, visualization, and modeling of complex systems with simple rule sets.

 This project was created as part of the NSU course *"Object Oriented Programming in C++"*.

 ### Basic Rules: